deepqmc/deepqmc/README.md

 ### Citation

-If you use DeepQMC for your work, please consider citing our implementation paper:
+If you use DeepQMC for your work, please cite our implementation paper:

 ```
 @article{10.1063/5.0157512,